tigr0w/Idov31_idov31.github.io/_posts/2022-08-04-lord-of-the-ring0-p2.md

 A driver should be (most of the times) controllable from the usermode by some process, an example would be Sysmon - When you change the configuration, turn it off or on it tells its kernel part to stop performing certain operations, work by an updated policy or just shut down it when you decide to unload Sysmon.

 As a kernel driver we have two ways to communicate with the usermode: Via DIRECT_IO or via IOCTLs.
-The advantage in DIRECT_IO that it is simple to use and you have more control about how to perform the IO but prone to problems, and the advantage in using IOCTLs is that it is more safe and developer friendly, on this blog series, we will use the IOCTLs approach.
+The advantage in DIRECT_IO that it is more simple to use and you have more control and the advantage of using IOCTLs is that it is more safe and developer friendly.

+On this blog series we will use the IOCTLs approach.

-To understand it better, let's look on an IOCTL structure:
+To understand what is an IOCTL better, let's look on an IOCTL structure:

 ```cpp
 #define MY_IOCTL CTL_CODE(DeviceType, FunctionNumber, Method, Access)